ranchlai/mandarin-tts/README.md

 <b> Many modificaitons to the origin implmentation, including</b>:

-1. Use UNet instead postnet (1d conv).
+1. Use UNet instead of postnet (1d conv).
 Unet is good at recovering spect details and much easier to train than original postnet
 2. Added hanzi(汉字，chinese character) embedding.
 It's harder for human being to read pinyin, but easier to read chinese character.
 Also this makes it more end-to-end.
 3. Removed pitch and energy embedding, and also the corresponding prediction network.
 This makes its much easier to train, especially for my gtx1060 card.
-I will try using them back if I have time (and hardware resources)
+I will try bringing them back if I have time (and hardware resources)
-5. Use only waveglow in synth, as it's much better tahn melgan and griffin-lim.
+5. Use only waveglow in synth, as it's much better than melgan and griffin-lim.
 6. subtracted the mel-mean for (seems much) easier prediction.
 7. Changed the loss weight to  mel_postnet_loss + d_loss*0.01 + mel_loss*0.1
 8. Used linear duration instead of log, and subtracted the duration_mean in training.